roonil-wazlib/FlatOrganiser/README.md

 ### Timetable
 Activity to show flatmates who is where and at what times - eg at uni, work etc. Long term would like to sync with the UC Timetable, but will need to find time to scrape that data as well as implementing the UI.

-### To do list
-Self explanatory.
-Some kind of algorithm that sorts tasks into priority based on due date and importance would be cool